Pace Pilsner: 1983-1984

 Hudepohl in the Early 1980s

 Pace was created by Cincinnati's Hudepohl Brewing in 1983.
 Hudepohl was a "tiny" brewery.
 Although it was ranked 13th of 42 American brewers, this was at a time when the top 10 sold almost 90% of all beer sold in the US.
 Brewing giant Anheuser-Busch sold about "150 times" more beer than Hudepohl, according to Hudepohl's General Manager, Bob Pohl.
 In order to survive, Hudepohl made a number of specialty beers to go along with their regular brand.
-(FYI, I've covered another Hudepohl can with my February 2008 COM.)
+(FYI, I've covered another Hudepohl can with my February 2008 COM and their Christian Moerlein brand as my May 2014 COM.)

 At the same time Hudepohl introduced a dark German-style lager, Hofbrau, another super-premium.
 In March 1982 Hudepohl released Ludwig Hudepohl Bock Beer using the brewery's original 19th century Bock recipe.
 In the Autumn of 1982 they released Hudepohl Special Oktoberfest Beer to coincide with Cincinnati's annual "Zinzinnati Oktoberfest."
 As they did with Christian Moerlein, the delivery of the first batch of this new beer was made via a traditional horse-drawn brewery wagon to a local historic restaurant.